D4niel0s/Software_proj_HW1/README.md

 - Iteration limit is the maximum iterations the user allows; Another degree of freedom in the algorithm.
 (In my case, 1<max_iter<1000)

 # My implementation
-I was required to implement the K-means algorithm in both C and Python.
+The project required to implement the K-means algorithm in both C and Python.
 Each implementation has it's nuances and uses different tools to reach a similar goal.

 ## C implementation